aolayeye/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview

+In this project, we apply machine learning techniques to predict credit risk.
+The goal is to provide a quicker, more reliable loan process and more accurate identification of suitable candidates for loans, leading to low loan default rates.
+We will build several machine learning algorithms to predict credit risk.
+We would use techniques such as resampling to make the most of our dataset.
+Once we have designed and implemented these algorithms, we evaluate their performance and see how well the models predict data.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, we will oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, we will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, we will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-In the end, we will evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, we will oversample the data using the RandomOverSampler and SMOTE algorithms and undersample the data using the ClusterCentroids algorithm.
+Then, we will use a combinatorial approach of over-and undersampling using the SMOTEENN algorithm.
+Next, we will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier, and EasyEnsembleClassifier, to predict credit risk.
+In the end, we will evaluate the performance of these models and recommend whether any of the models should be used to predict credit risk.

 ## Results
 #### Logistic Regression with Different Sampling Methods